Aloha (crater)

-Aloha is a tiny impact crater on the Moon, that lies to the northwest of the Montes Agricola ridge, on the Oceanus Procellarum.
-It is located near the faint terminus of a ray that crosses the mare from the southeast, originating at the crater Glushko.
+Aloha is a tiny, horseshoe-shaped impact crater on the Moon.
+It lies to the northwest of the Montes Agricola ridge, on the Oceanus Procellarum.
+The crater is located near the faint terminus of a ray that crosses the mare from the southeast, originating at the crater Glushko.
+The female name Aloha is Hawaiian in origin and was formally adopted by the International Astronomical Union in 1976.